keybase/client/go/saltpack/specs/saltpack_signing.md

 format to have some properties on top of a standard NaCl signature:
 - Streaming.
 We want to be able to verify a message of any size, without fitting the whole thing in RAM, and without requiring a second pass to output attached plaintext.
-But we sould only ever output verified data.
+But we should only ever output verified data.
 - Abuse resistance.
 Alice might use the same signing key for many applications besides SaltPack.
 Mallory (an attacker) could [try to trick Alice into signing